Transport in Belfast: Cars and buses

-In the 19th Century due to suburbanization omnibuses became in to use and in 1869 were recorded running hourly on the Malone Road, Lisburn Road, Antrim Road, County Down Road to Sydenham hourly.
+In the nineteenth century due to suburbanization omnibuses became in to use and in 1869 were recorded running hourly on the Malone Road, Lisburn Road, Antrim Road, County Down Road to Sydenham hourly.
 Belfast is a now a relatively car-dependent city, by European standards, with an extensive road network including the ten lane M2 motorway.
 A recent survey of how people travel in Northern Ireland showed that people in Belfast made 77% of all journeys by car, 11% by public transport and 6% on foot.
 It also showed that Belfast has 0.70 cars per household compared to figures of 1.18 in the East and 1.14 in the West of Northern Ireland.

 Most public transport in Northern Ireland is operated by the subsidiaries of Translink.
 Bus services in the city proper and the nearer suburbs are operated by Translink Metro, with services focusing on linking residential districts with the City Centre on twelve quality bus corridors running along main radial roads, resulting in poor connections between different suburban areas.
 More distant suburbs are served by Ulsterbus.
 A small number of private operators are also present, including Aircoach who operate a non-stop route from Belfast to Dublin City, via Dublin Airport which competes with services offered by Translink.

 Black taxis are common in the city, operating on a share basis in some areas.
 Separate associations serving nationalist and unionist areas operate throughout Belfast.
 During the Troubles, nationalist taxi drivers in West Belfast and Ardoyne became targets for loyalist assassination campaigns.
 Today black taxis take tourists on tours of the city's sectarian murals.
 They are now outnumbered by private hire minicabs.